If you haven’t seen the growth in popularity of VPN services in recent years – where have you been?

 - Click on the download software link (usually provided in your confirmation email) and it should appear in your downloads folder reasonably quickly (depending on the speed of your connection).

-What to look for in the best VPN for Windows
+How to choose the best VPN for Windows?

 If you’re still wondering which VPN service for Windows to go for, there are lots of different options.
 But it’s important that you have a look at some of the different features various VPNs offer so that you can make the right choice for you and your computing needs.
 We’re now going to look at a few different things that make a big difference when choosing the best VPN for Windows.